jayli/vim-easycomplete/README.md

 - R: [r-languageserver](https://github.com/REditorSupport/languageserver) required.
 - TabNine: [TabNine](https://www.tabnine.com/)

-Add filetypes whitelist for specified language plugin.
-Most of the time, it is not necessary to do so:
+You can  add filetypes whitelist for specified language plugin.
+In most cases, it is not necessary to do so:

 ```vim
 let g:easycomplete_filetypes = {